London is one of our favorite cities in the world and one that we recommend every traveler to visit.

 U.S. travelers get free emergency room care in London; all else is pay as you go, though your U.S. health insurance probably covers you.
-Food and tap water are perfectly safe in London, and you don't need travel immunizations for London.
+Food and tap water are perfectly safe in London.

 You can buy local SIM card for making calls and using data in England for around $20 USD (for 1 GB of data and some calls and texts) in U.K. convenience stores and phone stores, like Vodafone or EE.

 London has free Wi-Fi all over the city, so if you don't have an unlocked phone or don't want to buy a local SIM card, you shouldn't have any problem getting connected.
 Hostels and hotels typically offer free Wi-Fi to their guests, as well.

 Visiting London is so expensive that going with a tour group is a great idea -- it can be cheaper and much easier than visiting on your own.
 Several companies specialize in student group travel -- try EF Tours for a very decent experience.